 The ability of the Corporation's facilities to generate the maximum amount of power which can be sold to Hydro-Québec, BC Hydro and the OPA or other purchasers of electricity under PPAs is an important determinant of the revenues of the Corporation.
-If one of the Corporation's facilities delivers less than the required quantity of electricity in a given contract year, penalty payments may be payable to the relevant purchaser by the Corporation.
+If one of the Corporation's facilities delivers less than the required quantity of electricity in a given contract year or is otherwise in default under its respective PPA, penalty payments may be payable to the relevant purchaser by the Corporation.
 The payment of any such penalties by the Corporation could adversely affect the revenues and profitability of the Corporation.